Document

 Charitable trusts, non-profit organisations/non-government organisations (NPOs/NGOs), welfare societies, religious institutions, and Section 8 companies must register under Section 12A to claim complete tax exemptions under Sections 11 and 12 of the Income-tax Act, 1961 (ITA).

-It’s important to note that income from property held for religious and charitable purposes gets exemption under Section 11.
+It’s important to note that income from property held for religious and charitable purposes is exempt under Section 11.
 In contrast, Section 12 offers income exemption from voluntary contributions that a charitable or religious trust receives from a donor.

-• Maintenance of books of accounts: The Finance Act, 2022 proposes to amend the provisions of Section 12A.
-As per the amendment, if the total income of the trusts, NGOs, or welfare institutions exceeds the basic exemption limit (Rs 2.5 lakh), they are required to maintain books of accounts and other documents in such form and manner, and place as may be prescribed as per the income tax rules.
-Earlier, there was no specific reference regarding maintenance of books of accounts.
+• Maintenance of books of accounts: The Finance Act 2022 proposes to amend the provisions of Section 12A.
+As per the amendment, if the total income of trusts, NGOs, or welfare institutions exceeds the basic exemption limit (Rs 2.5 lakh), they are required to maintain books of accounts and other documents in such form and manner and place as may be prescribed as per the income tax rules.
+Earlier, there was no specific reference regarding the maintenance of books of accounts.

-• Period of utilisation of accumulation: If 85% of trust’s income is not entirely applied towards charitable activities in a particular year, such funds not applied becomes taxable in that year(effective from FY 2022-23).
-Previously, it was allowed to carry forward the accumulated funds to be applied in the future years (up to next five years).
+• Period of the utilisation of accumulation: If 85% of the trust’s income is not entirely applied towards charitable activities in a particular year, such funds not applied become taxable in that year(effective from FY 2022-23).
+Previously, it was allowed to carry forward the accumulated funds to be applied in future years (up to the next five years).

-• Application of income to be reckoned only on payment basis: Effective from FY 2021-22, trusts/institutions need to ensure that expenses pertaining to or accrued in the current year be paid by March 31, 2022 in order to treat such expenses ‘application of income’ in the current year.
+• Application of income to be reckoned only on payment basis: Effective from FY 2021-22, trusts/institutions need to ensure that expenses pertaining to or accruing in the current year be paid by March 31 2022, in order to treat such expenses ‘application of income’ in the current year.

-• New tax rate prescribed for prescribed incomes: Specified incomes (outcomes of violations such as accumulation of funds for prohibited purposes, partial application of accumulated funds and provisions of excessive benefits to trustees, among others) would be taxable at a flat rate of 30% without reduction of any expenditure/allowances or set off of losses.
+• New tax rate prescribed for prescribed incomes: Specified incomes (outcomes of violations such as accumulation of funds for prohibited purposes, partial application of accumulated funds and provisions of excessive benefits to trustees, among others) would be taxable at a flat rate of 30% without reduction of any expenditures/allowances or set-off of losses.

-• Earlier, the Finance Act, 2020, introduced certain amendments which mandate that charitable institutions are required to re-apply for a registration.
+• Earlier, the Finance Act 2020 introduced certain amendments which mandate that charitable institutions are required to re-apply for registration.
 This came into effect on April 1, 2021.
 The process aimed to ensure that the charitable activities of such trusts, social welfare organisations, or NGOs are genuine.
-A benefit of the re-registration process is that a provisional certificate for the registration under the IT Act is provided for a duration of three years without detailed inquiry from the tax authorities.
+A benefit of the re-registration process is that a provisional certificate for registration under the IT Act is provided for a duration of three years without detailed inquiry from the tax authorities.

 The following set of documents are required while applying for a registration under Section 12A: